YitzhakMizrahi/YitzhakMizrahi/README.md

 - 🛠 Focused on backend-heavy full-stack systems
 - 🌱 Always learning — currently exploring modular control planes & async workflows
-- ⚙️ Working with AI-augmented dev tools like Cursor IDE to move fast without the noise
+- ⚙️ Working with AI-augmented dev tools like Cursor IDE — to move fast without the noise
 - 🧠 Thoughtful by nature, obsessed with clean architecture
+- 🧩 I reach for **Python + FastAPI** when building API-first backends, and **Node.js + Prisma** for full-stack TypeScript systems

 ---